rymaju/FundiesCollab/README.md

 npm start
 ```

+The app will be live at `http://localhost:5000`.

+### Frontend

+If you just want to run and test the frontend, run `npm run react` which will start the frontend on `http://localhost:3000`.
+Currently as the API is public, you can also set `NODE_ENV='production'` to use the API live at `fundiescollab.com`.

 ## API

-The backend can be accessed anywhere at `fundiescollab.com/api/compile/`
+The backend can be accessed anywhere at `fundiescollab.com/api/compile/`, but may be CORS restricted to `fundiescollab.com`.

 ### `POST fundiescollab.com/api/compile/java`